Run by School of Psychology

 Overall aims and purpose

-This module focuses on biological, cognitive, and social development processes and their interrelations.
-In the first part of the module, students are presented with a critical overview of the main theories and approaches to the study of basic processes in development, with an emphasis on their origins in childhood.
-In later lectures, some of the applications of developmental research are presented and discussed.
+This module takes a broadly behavioural perspective and focuses on biological, cognitive, and social development processes and their interrelations.
+The students will be presented with a critical overview of the main theories and approaches to the study of basic processes in development, with an emphasis on their origins in childhood.
+In some of the lectures, practical applications of developmental research will be presented and discussed.

-In the first part of the module, topics covered in lectures will include: Introduction to developmental psychology; Prenatal development and birth; Early development, perception, and learning; Piagetian view of cognitive development; Vygotskian theory and context for development; Development of social cognition, imitation, and theory of mind; Development of emotions and attachment.
-In the second part of the module, through lectures and guest talks, we will consider the ways in which research findings can be applied to improve developmental outcomes in children and their families.
+Topics covered in lectures shall include introduction to developmental psychology; early development / infancy; development of perception and learning; piagetian view of cognitive development; vygotskian theory and context for development; development of social cognition, imitation, and theory of mind; development of emotions, aggression, altruism, and attachment.
+In lectures and guest presentations, we will also consider the ways in which research findings can be applied to improve developmental outcomes for children and their families.

 Adequate answer to the question, largely based on lecture material.
 No real development of argumnets.
 Demonstrates familiarity with key developmental concepts introduced in the Module but without elaboration.
 Minor errors.
 Students who perform at this level would receive D-, D, or D+ grades.